What is the Peer Health Educator Organization?

-Peer Educators are advised by the Alcohol and Other Drug Services Educator and is funded by student activity fees.
-Radford University's Peer Educators are part of the national BACCHUS and GAMMA Peer Education Network.
-At Radford University, Peer Educator events include:
+Peer Health Educators are advised by the Radford University Health Educator, Jordan McCann and is funded by student activity fees.
+Radford University's Peer Health Educators are part of the national BACCHUS Peer Education Network.
+At Radford University, Peer Health Educator events include:

 - Clothesline Project